- Win32:Bogent is a heuristic detection tool that involves files located on the host system.

-We recommend a reliable antivirus program that protects your computer against viruses, Trojans, malware, spyware, and other Internet dangers such as rootkits or ransomware as Bitdefender.
+We recommend a reliable antivirus program that protects your computer against viruses, Trojans, malware, spyware, and other Internet dangers such as rootkits or ransomware.

 This great software uses advanced Artificial Intelligence technologies to anticipate, detect, and instantly block even the newest threats.